breakdowns/slam-mirrorbot/README.md

 This is a telegram bot writen in python for mirroring files on the internet to our beloved Google Drive.

 ## chizubot fork
-this fork only removes the images from "/start" & other et cetera commands. you should create a new repository & use this as it's template to edit bot's response messages.
+this fork only removes the images from "/start" & other etc. commands. you should create a new repository & use this as it's template to edit bot's response messages.
 # Features supported: